derailed/ex_cut/README.md

 ## Installation

-  Add the following dependencies to your project (Elixir or Phoenix)
+  Add the following dependencies to your Elixir project

   ```elixir
   def deps do